omundy/dig245-usability-test/README.md

 In your group, develop a series of tasks for a usability test. `10–15 min`

 1. Discuss key ideas from the usability readings, review the steps in this assignment, and brainstorm on strategies for creating your test.
-See [resources](#resources) below for more inspiration.
+See [resources](#resources) below for more articles.
 1. Select a website to test that is relatively-popular, locally or [across the whole internet](https://moz.com/top500).
 1. Create a list of five [realistic tasks](https://www.nngroup.com/articles/task-scenarios-usability-testing/) (e.g. find information or perform a specific function) for a user to complete on that website.
 1. Designate someone from your group to be the test user.
 This person will switch with a test user from *another* group (so that completing the five tasks is a new experience).
 If completing this assignment on your own ask a roommate or friend to be a test user.